vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Thus the Veda comprised of Vidhi, Artha- vāda and Mantra, has the limbs, (1) Chhandas,

-1a Imam agrbhṇan rašanām'.
+1a Imam agrbhṇan raśanām'.
 [Krshna-Yajus-Sam- hitä: V. 1.
 2].

 * This verse may be of use:-"Vidhir antyantam aprapto niyamaḥ pākshike sati, tatra câ'nyatra ca praptau parisapkhyā vidkiyate."